-- The HP 82324A High-Performance Measurement Coprocessor is supported, as well as the HP 82300C Measurement Coprocessor.
-(The HPBLP.SYS device driver and the boot program have been modified to accommodate the HP 82324A.) - BASIC 5.14 is provided, rather than BASIC 5.13. - The WAIT statement has been made compatible with the Series 300 BASIC workstation.
-That is, for Release II-A the statement "WAIT 1" provides a delay of approximately 1 second, while for Release II (and Release I) the same statement provides a delay of approximately 0.8 second.
+- BASIC 6.2 is provided, rather than BASIC 5.13 (Release II) or BASIC 5.14 (Release II-A). - As with Release II-A, the HP 82324 High-Performance Measurement Coprocessor is supported, as well as the HP 82300 Measurement Coprocessor.
+(Release II did not support the HP 82324.) - As with Release II-A, the WAIT statement has been made compatible with the Series 300 BASIC workstation.
+(The statement "WAIT 1" provides a delay of approximately 1 second, while for earlier releases the same statement provided a delay of approximately 0.8 second.)